raetsch/Jupiter-Info-Collection/gateways.md

 - ETH: https://etherscan.io/address/0x34fbbb37eb4f50f447e736e7b771bd3ad20c41ca#tokentxns - search your transaction and copy tx-id
 - BSC: https://bscscan.com/address/0x34fbbb37eb4f50f447e736e7b771bd3ad20c41ca#tokentxns - search your transaction and copy the tx-id

-## bwJUP to ERC20 JUP

-It is pretty much the same as ERC20 JUP to bwJUP, follow the steps there (same addresses, same links, same wallet (yours ;) ).

-**Just one important thing**, because of the high tx-fee on ETH-Network, your swap is charged by an amount of JUP (currently 100 JUP, depends on JUP-Price and is adapted, manually i guess).
-You pay the tx-fee on BSC, which is rather cheap and the charged fee is for the gateway that processes the tx on the ETH-Network.

-### One last note

-As the BSC-nodes are somewhat unstable, it occurs that a swap stuck on the gateway.
-No worries, as long as you see your tx incoming on the block explorer of the network you sent it from - if ERC20 JUP [ETH](https://etherscan.io/address/0x34fbbb37eb4f50f447e736e7b771bd3ad20c41ca#tokentxns) or bwJUP [BSC](https://bscscan.com/tokentxns?a=0x34fbbb37eb4f50f447e736e7b771bd3ad20c41ca&p=1) - your funds are safe.
-They are logged on the gateway and can be processed manually - therefore open a ticket on [Jupiter homepage](https://gojupiter.tech/support/)